Elon Musk’s Twitter faces exodus of advertisers and executives

 Mr Musk fired Twitter’s CEO, its chief financial officer and others before moving quickly to install close confidants and trusted engineers from his other companies at the social media firm.

-A Twitter spokesperson declined to comment.
-Mr Musk did not respond to a request for comment.
-IPG did not immediately respond to requests for comment.
+A Twitter spokesman declined to comment, while Mr Musk did not respond to a request for comment.
+IPG also did not immediately respond to requests for comment.

-The executives who left Twitter in recent days include Sarah Personette, the chief customer officer, who managed the company’s relationships with advertisers; Dalana Brand, the head of people and diversity; Jay Sullivan, the head of product; and Nick Caldwell, the executive responsible for core technologies like infrastructure.
+The executives who left Twitter in recent days include Ms Sarah Personette, the chief customer officer, who managed the company’s relationships with advertisers; Ms Dalana Brand, the head of people and diversity; Mr Jay Sullivan, the head of product; and Mr Nick Caldwell, the executive responsible for core technologies like infrastructure.

 Her departure comes as Mr Musk’s team is set to meet with advertisers this week in New York.